 Macerich is targeting reduction of net water consumption by 50% from 2015 levels and eliminating 100% of property water effluent by 2030.
 Our objectives for zero water waste include a focus on conservation and efficiency, water capture and reuse, stormwater management, and tenant water consumption.
+Through thoughtful replantings and engineered irrigation systems, we have reduced our water use by 70 million gallons in two years, which has been particularly impactful in the still drought-ridden western United States.

-Diminishing the impact of our properties on local landfills also is a key priority, now and long term.
-Macerich is working to increase water diversion rates to over 70% by 2025 and reduce overall waste by 50% from 2015 levels.
+Diminishing the impact of our properties on local landfills is also a key priority, now and in the long term.
+At Valley River Center in Oregon, for example, we diverted hundreds of pounds of metal fixtures from landfills by creating a designated dumpster program and recycling the metal material.
+Overall, Macerich is working to increase waste diversion rates to over 70% by 2025 and reduce overall waste by 50% from 2015 levels.